-By now, many devices come with instructions on how to use them effectively and target specific areas in the body – some of them even has apps that can guide users how to use them correctly.
+By now, many devices come with instructions on how to use them effectively and target specific areas in the body – some of them even has apps that can guide users on how to use them correctly.
 Don't let muscle pain or a stiff neck ruin your night: invest in your wellbeing by getting a massage gun today.

 Theragun has been dominating the percussion massager market for a couple of years now and with its latest Theragun range, the brand offers even more versatility to its customers.
 Of the four Theragun percussion massagers currently being sold, the Elite represents the Goldilocks-zone in terms of features and price: the high-end PRO is more expensive and aimed at professionals while the Prime lacks the OLED screen.